dortania/OpenCore-Install-Guide/post-install/pm.md

 ## Enabling X86PlatformPlugin

-So before we can fine tune power manegement to our liking, we need to first make sure Apple's XCPM core is loaded.
+So before we can fine tune power management to our liking, we need to first make sure Apple's XCPM core is loaded.
 Note that this is supported **only on Haswell and newer**, Sandy and Ivy Bridge should refer to the bottom of the guide: [Sandy and Ivy Bridge Power Management](/post-install/pm.md#sandy-and-ivy-bridge-power-management).

 To start, grab [IORegistryExplorer](https://github.com/toleda/audio_ALCInjection/blob/master/IORegistryExplorer_v2.1.zip) and look for `AppleACPICPU`(note if you use search, it may find entries):